alpatrykos/minidreamer/README.md

 - PPO baseline entrypoint with a MiniGrid-compatible CNN feature extractor
 - Evaluation code, configs, scripts, tests, and project documentation

-Training has not been run yet, per the project requirement.
+Training has not been run yet.

 ## Layout